stablekernel/aqueduct/source/docs/http/rest_controller.md

 }
 ```

-An `RESTController` can also have a default content type for its *response* bodies.
-By default, this is `application/json` - any response body returned as JSON.
+An `RESTController` can also have a default content type for its responses.
+By default, this is `application/json`.
 This default can be changed by changing `responseContentType` in the constructor:

 ```dart
 class UserController extends RESTController {